-The Bøyla field is a four-slot subsea template development with two long horizontal producers and one deviated water injector.
+The Bøyla field is a four-slot subsea template development.
+Two long horizontal producers and one deviated water injector is targeting the Bøyla reservoir and three wells with six branches targeting the Frosk injectites.
 The fluid is transported through a 26-km pipe-in-pipe flowline to the Kneler A subsea template, which is further tied back to the Alvheim FPSO.
 Gas lift is required in the producers.
-The main recovery mechanism is water injection.
+The main recovery mechanism is water injection in Bøyla and aquifer pressure support in Frosk.